iTwin/itwinjs-core/docs/core/learning/frontend/Plugins.md

 A [Plugin]($frontend) is typically written in Typescript.
 It has access to all classes in the iModel.js host environment.
 In all such hosts, that will always include bentleyjs-core, geometry-core, imodeljs-i18n, imodeljs-clients, imodeljs-common, imodeljs-quantity, and imodeljs-frontend.
 In hosts that use the iModel.js user interface classes, it will also include ui-core, ui-components, ui-ninezone, and ui-framework.
 In hosts that are designed to format and display EC data, the presentation-common, presentation-components, and presentation-frontend modules will be available as well.
-An example host is Navigator, which includes all of the modules above.
+An example host is Design Review, which includes all of the modules above.

 ## Loading Plugins